hazetayml/IPP-STLog/README.md

-# Introductory Programming Using Python (11 and 12 Oct 2022)
+# Introductory Programming Using Python (11 and 12 Jul 2023)

 Course materials are contained in this repository